 Perth

 Perth has endless sunshine and a relaxed outdoor lifestyle.
-It boasts one of the world’s most spectacular coastlines with 19 pristine white sandy beaches.
+It boasts one of the world’s most spectacular coastline with 19 pristine white sandy beaches.
 It receives the most sunlight out of all of the Australian cities and has been named one of the world’s most liveable cities.
-Perth is a popular base for travellers doing day trips.
+Perth is a popular base for travellers doing day trips to places such as Rottnest Island.

 Rottnest Island